jason-kool/websafe/README.md

 > 6) To close, run `docker-compose down`

 # UPDATES MADE BETWEEN COMMITS
+## vC1.5 -> vC1.6
+> - Edited `INSECURE/profile` to authenticate and store passwords in base64 encoding instead of plaintext.
+> - Edited the login function in `SECURE/login` to encrypt the user privilege
+> - Edited `SECURE/admin/manage` to decrypt the user privilege from `SECURE/login` and cross check the privilege cookie with the privilege object in the PHP sessions array
+> - Edited `SECURE/logout` and `SECURE/init_timeout` to clear the "privilege" cookie upon logout.
+> - Added comments to all pages in *INSECURE* site to indicate examples of CWE vulnerabilities (MISSING COMMENTS FOR `A09:*` AND `CWE-20: Improper Input Validation`)
+> - Added comments to pages in *SECURE* site to indicate examples of CWE mitigations (MISSING COMMENTS FOR `A09:*` AND `CWE-20: Improper Input Validation`)
+> - Fixed a bug where `SECURE/comment/post_comment.php` didn't submit a comment, and instead redirected users to the home page.

 ## vC1.4 -> vC1.5
 > - Fixed a bug where Secured webpage wouldn't log out properly.
 > - Edited `INSECURE/register`, `INSECURE/login` and `INSECURE/login/reset` to store passwords in base64 encoding instead of plaintext.